 Discover the Best Fall Foliage, Food & Drinks Right Next Door

 Home-style cooked meals, seasonal craft beer, and striking fall foliage - this is what the season is all about.
 Don't think that because summer is over you have to stay inside.
 On the contrary!
 An abundance of fall food, drinks, and foliage is just waiting to be discovered along the eastern shores of Lake George and all through Washington County.

 Explore Apples, Cider Doughnuts & More at Apple Orchards

 Going apple picking is a staple activity to partake in when the leaves start turning and the air gets crisp.
 Washington County is home to some prime apple orchards, including the oldest u-pick orchard in the entire state.

 Hicks Orchard in Granville has been offering u-pick apples since 1905!
 They grow over two dozen varieties of apples for eating, baking, and cider production.
 This orchard offers so much more than just apples, though - they have a hard cider tasting room, apple wood fired pizza, melt-in-your-mouth cider doughnuts, and barnyard animals to visit.

 You can find McWhorter's Orchard in Argyle, where they offer apple picking, cider doughnuts, pumpkins, squash, and more.
 They also have a petting zoo, and free wagon rides to and from the orchard.
 Just imagine taking an old fashioned wagon ride through an apple orchard.
 It will be the absolute essence of fall!

 Apple Hill Orchard, located in Whitehall, is a family-owned and family-friendly orchard that is perfect for bringing the whole family to.
 Pick your own apples, choose from pre-picked apples, find pumpkins, and more.

 Indulge in Sweet & Savory Fall Comfort Foods

 One of the best parts of fall is the food.
-Fall food goes hand in hand with classic comfort foods like freshly baked bread, hearty soups, and fresh fall vegetables.
+Fall food goes hand in hand with classic comfort foods like hearty soups, fresh fall vegetables, and pumpkin pie.